electricbookworks/electric-book-workflow/README.md

 [http://electricbookworks.github.io/bettercare/nc/nc-1.html](http://electricbookworks.github.io/bettercare/nc/nc-1.html)

 The key to simple HTML is that we carefully map our books' features to ordinary HTML elements.
-That way, we need only a few classes, and can easily use the same HTML with simple stylesheets for the web, our app, epub, and print output.
-And our HTML content remains readable in readers and low-bandwidth browsers that don't support publisher CSS.
+That way, we need only a few classes, and can easily use the same HTML with simple stylesheets for the web, apps, epub, and print output.
+And our HTML content remains readable in readers and low-bandwidth browsers with low CSS support.
 For instance, see the [Book Dash](http://bookdash.org) books:

 [http://bookdash.github.io/bookdash-books/](http://bookdash.github.io/bookdash-books/)